Range Resources Corporation (RRC) Shares Up Despite Recent Market Volatility

 RRC’s Market Performance

-The stock of Range Resources Corporation (RRC) has seen a 6.93% increase in the past week, with a -4.12% drop in the past month, and a 4.45% gain in the past quarter.
-The volatility ratio for the week is 3.50%, and the volatility levels for the past 30 days are at 4.63% for RRC.
-The simple moving average for the last 20 days is 3.69% for RRC stock, with a simple moving average of -5.22% for the last 200 days.
+RRC’s stock has seen a 8.55% increase for the week, with a -4.05% drop in the past month and a 7.07% gain in the past quarter.
+The volatility ratio for the week is 3.62%, and the volatility levels for the past 30 days are at 4.68% for Range Resources Corporation The simple moving average for the last 20 days is 6.47% for RRC stock, with a simple moving average of -2.89% for the last 200 days.

 Analysts’ Opinion of RRC